Ad Blocker Detected

-In human, rhodopsin Rh1 along with two variants of LWS; L/LWS and M/LWS and SWS1 form a trichromacy.
-The distinct sensitivities in the photopigments of the trichromacy can match visible spectrum by combining the three colors namely red, green and blue.
-However, a recent study shows that there is a fourth photopigment melanopsin that also contributes to the color vision along with these aforementioned pigments.
+In humans, rhodopsin Rh1 along with two variants of LWS; L/LWS and M/LWS and SWS1 form trichromacy.
+The distinct sensitivities in the photopigments of the trichromacy can match the visible spectrum by combining the three colors namely red, green and blue.
+However, a recent study shows that there is fourth photopigment melanopsin that also contributes to the color vision along with these aforementioned pigments.

 Perception of the vision is initiated when the light of different wavelength falls on distinct types of photopigments present in the photoreceptor cells.
 During this interaction, electromagnetic information is converted into the electrochemical information that reaches to the neurons to be analyzed and interplayed accordingly.